 Q. Sweet!
 So when did your personal interest in music begin?

 Adding to that I also got into a couple of relationships which didn’t work out.
 These gave me a bigger sense of self because I considered myself low in other areas.
 Figured I could prove something by getting into relationships.
 And once I get rejected, I would feel super low.
 Trust me, I was digging my hole even more and more.
 Thankfully I wasn’t into any addictions like drugs or alcohol but at the same time I think I went into some negative modes like I would stay out of sight of people and I always liked dark rooms for some reason.
-Yea, so these were some challenges that I’ve faced while growing up.

 Songwriting is a big structure, there are lots of courses on it, but let me tell you how I got my songs out.
 The first line of the song came when I was travelling in a bus and I remember some words and tune coming to mind.
 So I quickly recorded it on my phone.
-The second time I was riding a bike and I got the bridge part to the song.
+The second time I was riding a bike and I got the bridge of the song.
 I stopped the bike and recorded that part.
 It was all in bits and pieces but I remember coming back home and one day sitting with the song, writing the first stanza, then the bridge and then again sitting and holding that same paper and just thinking.
 So that’s how I started writing songs.

 I remember the Lord helping me produce the Footsteps album in one month.
 This had never happened in my eight years of music career.
 I had a mentor who took my songs and guided me and literally put my songs in place.
 It was all really fast!
 I am so grateful for God’s grace and for the people whom he sent in my life.